Donald Trump 2020 presidential campaign: Approval ratings

 Presidential approval ratings, while rising slightly throughout the second half of his first term, have generally shown Trump to be one of the least popular presidents in the history of modern opinion polling during a presidential election year.
 Political observers point out that presidential job approval is highly partisan, with Gallup writing in March 2020:The 92% approval among Republicans and 42% among independents are close to his highest ratings for those groups.
 Meanwhile, his approval rating among Democrats, currently 8%, hasn't been above 13% since he took office in February 2017.
 The current 84-point gap in approval between Republicans and Democrats is just a few points shy of the record polarization Gallup found in late January and early February.In the midst of the COVID-19 pandemic in early spring 2020, Trump's approval rating saw a small but notable rally in support, followed by a tick-down in mid-2020.
 In June and July 2020, public polling showed Trump's approval significantly weakening.

 Domestic trips made by Donald Trump as U.S. president

-The following maps document the frequency with which Trump has visited each state and territory during his presidency.
+The following maps document the frequency with which Trump has visited each state and territory during his first presidency.